The Church Year: June 9, 2012

 Devotional Information:

-Today is Good Friday The liturgical color is red.
+Today is Monday of the 9th week of Ordinary Time.
+The liturgical color is green.

 Saints & Celebrations: